conservationscience/species_to_models/README.md

 #### Todo
 - Turn the code into a package
-- create madingley_get_abundance_of_groups.R and update madingley_example_code to save it
 - The code in this repository still needs to be cleaned, and some TODO comments need attending to.

 #### Overview
-The code in this repository matches a list of species with functional groups from the output of the Madingley model.
+The code in this repository matches a list of species to the outputs of ecological models, by functional traits.
+The Madingley model is currently supported.

+#### Madingley model
 It is broken down into a number of different functions:
-- get_trait_data.R: This function gets the trait information using the functionaltraits package, and processes the raw traits into a format compatible with the Madingley model (ie. heterotroph/autotroph; herbivore/omnivore/carnivore; and bodymass information).
-It also gives the species a unique ID, which is used later to link them to the functional groups that they are matched to.
+- madingley_get_trait_data.R: This function gets the trait information using the functionaltraits package, and processes the raw traits into a format compatible with the Madingley model (ie. heterotroph/autotroph; herbivore/omnivore/carnivore; and bodymass information).
+It also gives the species a unique ID (species_id), which is used later to link them to the functional groups that they are matched to.
-- get_groups.R: This function creates a list of all the possible species "groups"" from the Madingley model.
+- madingley_get_groups.R: This function creates a list of all the possible species "groups" from the Madingley model.
 It takes each functional group from the Madingley model, and splits it into sub-categories, one for each mass bin.
-Each "group" is given an ID.
+Each "group" is given an ID (group_id).
-- get_species_and_groups_key.R: This function takes in the results from get_trait_data.R and get_groups.R, and creates a dataframe that links species to groups.
+- madingley_get_species_and_groups_key.R: This function takes in the results from madingley_get_trait_data.R and madingley_get_groups.R, and creates a dataframe that links species to groups via their group_id and species_id.
+It does this using bodymass; diet (herbivore/omnivore/carnivore); and thermoregulation (endotherm/ectotherm).
 The dataframe has two columns: group_id and species_id.
-There may be multiple species per group.
+Note that there may be multiple species per group.
-- get_biomass_of_groups.R: This function reads biomass outputs from the Madingley model, and creates a matrix with all of the groups on the Y axis, and time steps on the X axis.
+- madingley_get_biomass_of_groups.R: This function reads biomass outputs from the Madingley model, and creates a matrix with all of the groups on the Y axis, and time steps on the X axis.
 The groups are identified using the R function "row.names()" (NOTE - not sure if this is the best way to do this).
-- get_abundance_of_groups.R: (not created yet) This function will be essentially the same as get_biomass_of_groups except it reads abundance data
+- madingley_get_abundance_of_groups.R: This function is essentially the same as get_biomass_of_groups except it reads abundance data

 The file "code.R" controls the whole process, and this is the file where you specify which files are used as inputs, and where output files are located.

-#### Ouputs
+#### Madingley Ouputs
 1. trait_data.csv: the trait data, with species_id
 2. groups.csv: the definition of each "group", with group_id
 3. species_and_groups_key.csv: the table linking species to groups